Anusree6154s/auth-app/README.md

 - **Tips**:
     - use `<base href="http://localhost:8000">` in html head to avoid rewriting baseurl in html (while accessing frontend files via backend express.static())

+### JWT
+- **Redis** is particularly well-suited for token blacklisting token during logout due to its speed, simplicity, and built-in expiration features.
+Redis is designed for low-latency operations because it stores data in memory.
+This makes it significantly faster than traditional disk-based databases like MongoDB or SQL.
+- created redis db using upstash